 Homeowners will become frustrated and infuriated with the damage these small yet persistent creatures will do.
 It is not uncommon for them to cause damage to all types of turf including Bermuda and Fescue.
 In the garden, they will tear root systems of plants and flowers which can cause them to die.
 Although they are insectivores, moles have been found to like certain root systems common plants in the garden have to offer.
 We believe that many plants are killed by moles which are feeding on insects nesting and living around plants and shrubs.
 This article will address how to control the insect population moles feed on and then offer suggestions on how to control the moles.

-MOLE CONTROL TREATMENTS
+BEST MOLE TREATMENTS

 Since moles are attracted to yards that have an abundant supply of insects, keeping the larvae populations of insects reduced should reduce mole activity.
 In some cases this will work.
 Make sure to treat your yard once or twice a year.
 There are two products which work well for this purpose; TEMPO and BIFENTHRIN GRANULES.
 Use both because they will deliver a one two punch which works well in the long run.
 The liquid provides a quick knockdown and kills off active larva.
 Tempo is both easy to use and quick acting.
 It will last a month or two and it’s effect is to kill the insect larvae which moles are seeking.